The Guide to Medications for Anxiety: Everything You Should Know

-Questions like the ones above can give us a better perspective on our anxiety and whether medication may be needed.
+Questions like the ones above can give you a better perspective on your anxiety and whether medication may be needed.

 If you answered yes to most or all of the questions above, your anxiety is consistently above a 6 on a daily basis and you've had moderate to severe anxiety for more than a few weeks now – it may be time to talk to your doctor.